Ticket Crushers | DUI Attorneys

-If you were arrested for DUI in the City of San Francisco or the surrounding areas, then contact an experienced criminal defense attorney to discuss your case.
+If you were arrested for DUI in California (the San Francisco Bay Area or Southern California or surrounding areas), then contact an experienced criminal defense attorney to discuss your case.
 Our attorneys are experienced in attacking the results of a breath or blood test.

-DUI enforcement efforts in San Francisco include sobriety checkpoints, DUI saturation patrols (task force operations), and proactive DUI enforcement (roving enforcement).
+DUI enforcement efforts in California include sobriety checkpoints, DUI saturation patrols (task force operations), and proactive DUI enforcement (roving enforcement).

-Ticket Crushers is particularly experienced with the tactics used by the San Francisco Police Department, the California Highway Patrol, and other local law enforcement agencies in the greater San Francisco Bay area.
+Ticket Crushers is particularly experienced with the tactics used by the local California City Police Department, the California Highway Patrol, and other local law enforcement agencies in California.
 Our experienced criminal defense attorneys represent clients on a variety of DUI charges.
 We also represent clients at the DMV administrative hearings to protect their driver’s license.

 Whether this is your first DUI or a second DUI or a subsequent offense, the potential criminal penalties are serious.
 A criminal defense attorney can fight to have the charges dismissed or at least reduced so that you avoid a DUI conviction.